 Safe and Green Campaign is co-sponsoring a New England tour which will connect the dots among environmental justice, nuclear waste, and nuclear reactors in our region.
-[Click here for the May 6 event in Brattleboro; tour stops include Seabrook & Pilgrim reactors, Montpelier and Greenfield.]
+[Click here for the tour details.
+Tour stops include Brattleboro Food Coop (Community Room, 1 Cananl St.), Montpelier on Friday; Greenfield, MA (Saturday 12:30), and towns near Seabrook & Pilgrim reactors.

 Environmental Justice and Nuclear Waste: The Road from Vermont Yankee to Texas

-What: Examining the issues of high-level nuclear waste (HLNW), Federal waste policy and environmental racism of the nuclear waste industry.
+What: Examining the issues of high-level nuclear waste (HLNW) and Federal waste policy.

 Who: Rose Gardner, Sierra Club member and a resident of a community impacted by both a Texas low-level waste dump and a proposed Centralized Interim Storage site for HLNW in Andrews County, Texas; Kevin Kamps with Beyond Nuclear, speaking on the vulnerabilities of on-site storage of HLNW and federal policy; and Deb Katz with Citizens Awareness Network, addressing the issues of NorthStar, decommissioning, and hardened onsite storage at nuclear reactors.